alexander-placidi/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Verify the monitoring installation

-*TODO:* run `kubectl` command to show the running pods and services for all components.
-Take a screenshot of the output and include it here to verify the installation
+*DONE* run `kubectl` command to show the running pods and services for all components.
+Take a screenshot of the output and include it here to verify the installation answer-img/kubectl_monitoring.png answer-img/kubectl_tracing.png

 ## Setup the Jaeger and Prometheus source
-*TODO:* Expose Grafana to the internet and then setup Prometheus as a data source.
-Provide a screenshot of the home page after logging into Grafana.
+*DONE:* Expose Grafana to the internet and then setup Prometheus as a data source.
+Provide a screenshot of the home page after logging into Grafana. answer-img/grafana_home.png

 ## Create a Basic Dashboard
-*TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
-Take a screenshot and include it here.
+*DONE:* Create a dashboard in Grafana that shows Prometheus as a source.
+Take a screenshot and include it here. answer-img/grafana_sample_dashboard.png

 ## Describe SLO/SLI
-*TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+*DONE:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

+An SLO is a service level objective.
+It specifies the quality of service we aim for.
+Based on the monthly uptime it could be "99,9% uptime per month".
+If we choose request response time the goal could be "the response time must not be greater than 50ms".

+An SLI is a service level indicator and measures certain aspects of the quality of service that is provided.
+Examples are monthly uptime or request response time.
+We can describe SLOs with SLIs like that:
+99,9% <= monthly uptime <= 100%
+request response time <= 50ms

 ## Creating SLI metrics.
-*TODO:* It is important to know why we want to measure certain metrics for our customer.
+*DONE:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+1. Latency - It's the time taken to serve a request and usually it's measured in ms.
+It helps us to identify bottlenecks and opportunities to optimize applications.
+2. Error rate - It's the number of requests that fail.
+We may consider all the requests that conclude with a HTTP 5xx response code.
+The error rate is interesting for us, because it helps us to identify application errors and scenarios where they occur.
+3. Saturation - It measures the overall capacity of a system like available CPU and free memory.
+It helps us to understand the impact of our services on the infrastructure.
+Therefore we can take measures to optimize costs.
+4. Traffic - The traffic is the amount network requests such as HTTP or GRPC requests per second.
+If we measure how much our services are requested over time, we can take measures to scale up or down accordingly.
+5. Uptime - The time our services are available.
+This tells us if our services are healthy and ready to serve incoming requests.

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.